alttch/psrt/README.md

 * No OP-ACK loops.
 All control operations are fast, synchronous and atomic
 * Two TCP sockets: one for control ops and the second one for incoming messages.
-This makes clients a bit more complicated, but allows to process incoming messages without additional overhead.
+This makes clients a bit more complicated, but allows to process incoming messages without any extra overhead.
 Additionally, with two sockets control op acknowledgements and incoming message data can be mixed, which is important when large messages are processed on slow channels
 * Devices and nodes, which do not need subscriptions, can use either a single